WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 Now is the time to invest in some nice binoculars.
 GTNP is full of wildlife.
 Pictures with your phone just don’t do it justice.
 And if you see a bear or moose, you’ll want a closer look.

 The best value binoculars are the Vortex Diamondback.
 Believe us, they are a game-changer.
-You can also get a higher-powered scope., but if that’s out of your price range, you can rent one from local businesses.
+You can also get a higher-powered scope, but if that’s out of your price range, you can rent one from local businesses.

 You definitely want to hike to some of the glacial lakes, so wear appropriate shoes.
 We just wear cross-training shoes; boots aren’t necessary unless you’ll be doing longer hikes.

-If you want to get in any of the lakes, you need water shoes.
+If you want to get into any of the lakes, you need water shoes.
 The lakes have a lot of rocks at the bottom.
 They aren’t sharp rocks, but water shoes will make wading or swimming in them much nicer.

 Bear Spray